 Konstantin Koltsov Biography: Age, Wife, Net Worth, Marriage, Children, Wikipedia Biography: Age, Wife, Net Worth, Children, Wikipedia

-Konstantin Koltsov is a Belarusian former ice hockey player who played right wing in the National Hockey League (NHL) and Kontinental Hockey League (KHL).
+Konstantin Koltsov is a former Belarusian ice hockey player who played as a right wing in the National Hockey League (NHL) and the Continental Hockey League (KHL).

-He is also a member of the Belarusian national team that has competed in two Winter Olympics and nine world championships.
+He was also a member of the Belarus national team that participated in two Winter Olympics and nine World Championships.

-He is famous for his speed and stick-handling skills as well as his successful career in Russia, where he won the Russian Super League title with Salavat Yulaev Ufa in 2008.
+He is known for his speed and stick skills and enjoyed a successful career in Russia, where he won the Russian Super League with Salavat Yulaev Ufa in 2008.

 He is dating Aryna Sabalenka, a Belarusian professional tennis player who won her first Grand Slam singles title at the 2023 Australian Open.